Livestream For This Week’s NWA Powerrr Online | 411MANIA

 Livestream For This Week’s NWA Powerrr Online

-After taking a week off last week for the debut of The Circle Squared, the livestream video for this week’s episode of NWA Powerrr is online.
-The episode, titled “Strictly Chaos,” is described as follows:
+The livestream video for this week’s episode of NWA Powerrr is online.
+You can see the video below.
+The episode, titled “Stand & Defend,” is described as follows:

-NWA Powerrr is back with a huge episode the week that the 2020 Crockett Cup goes on sale with main event of Nick Aldis vs. Marty Scurll for the NWA Worlds Heavyweight Championship.
-On NWA Power, episode 19, Nick Aldis calls out Marty Scurll to give him a way out of the deal.
-What ensues is STRICTLY CHAOS!
-Watch what happens when the leader of Strictly Business collides with the leader of Villain Enterprises.
-Get your Crockett Cup tickets this week – here.
+NWA Powerrr Episode 20 “Stand & Defend” covers the story of three sets of champions fighting big challenges.
+Nick Aldis, as The NWA Worlds Heavyweight Champion is set to defend the #TenPoundsOfGold against Marty Scurll at the Crockett Cup.
+Get your tickets now – https://www.nationalwrestlingalliance….
+You’ll see exclusive footage from Atlanta, GA and the press conference for this event at the Gateway Center Arena in College Park, GA.

-The main event of #NWAPowerrr is Thunder Rosa defending against Melina for the NWA Women’s World Championship.
-Melina, who has been guiding Thunder Rosa, has made it clear she now wants a shot at the title.
-This will explode on this episode of Powerrr
+Eli Drake and James Storm, The NWA World Tag Team Champions are set for a huge challenge as they face The Bouncers from Ring of Honor Wrestling in a huge inter-promotional battle with major #CrockettCup implications involved.

 More Trending Stories